Memorial Day closings, changes, and activity

-Monday is Memorial Day, in observance of the holiday, the following closing and changes have been announced:
+Monday is Memorial Day, and in observance of the holiday, the following closings and changes have been announced:

 Memorial Day activity